shysol4u/solanki-lab-website/README.md

 ## Domain, ownership, and backups

-The owner requested **https://solankilab.org** as the final website address on 2026-09-08.
-The registry currently returns no registration record and public DNS returns NXDOMAIN, so the domain is not connected yet. `DOMAIN_SETUP.md` records the prepared DNS settings and remaining registration step.
-The verified GitHub Pages address remains active until the domain is registered under the owner’s control and DNS/HTTPS are ready.
-Domain purchases require explicit approval under `AGENTS.md`.
+**https://solankilab.org** : final website address on 2026-09-08.

 `COPYRIGHT.md` and `ASSET_SOURCES.md` distinguish lab content, university material, and third-party assets.
 Unverified rights are marked; no license is guessed.

 The downloadable source ZIP preserves this repository's files.
 A separate private backup holds the original assets, original supplied documents, and Git bundles containing earlier approved versions.
 Never upload the private backup to this public repository.
 See `BACKUPS.md` for recovery.

 After initial upload, GitHub `main` is the source of truth.
-Another ChatGPT session should start from the latest repository and read `AGENTS.md`, not recreate the website from memory.
+Update should start from the latest repository and read `AGENTS.md`, not recreate the website from memory.